VET SC 7213RW - Wildlife and Conservation Practice

 Course Code VET SC 7213RW Course Wildlife and Conservation Practice Coordinating Unit School of Animal and Veterinary Sciences Term Semester 1 Level Postgraduate Coursework Location/s Roseworthy Campus Units 3 Contact Up to 7 hours per week plus 1 field trip Available for Study Abroad and Exchange N Prerequisites Completion of Level I of DVM or equivalent Assumed Knowledge Passed all BSc (Vet Bioscience) exams Restrictions Available to Doctor of Veterinary Medicine students only Course Description The course will provide students with the opportunity to learn and apply the principles of evaluating case history, clinical presentations, diagnosis and treatment or management of medical and surgical conditions in wildlife practice, zoo animal practice, avian practice, aquarium fish practice and exotic pet practice.
 In addition it will provide students with the opportunity to learn and apply the principles of wildlife disease ecology, conservation medicine and ecohealth and conservation practice.

-Course Coordinator: Dr Wayne Boardman
+Course Coordinator: Associate Professor Wayne Boardman

 The full timetable of all activities for this course can be accessed from Course Planner.